aspose-words/Aspose.Words-Documentation/cpp/getting-started/installation/configure-aspose-words-for-cpp-with-vcpkg/_index.md

 target_link_libraries(app PRIVATE Aspose::Words)
 {{< /highlight >}}

-## Configure and build you application
+## Configure and Build Your Application

-Now you can configure and build you application using Aspose.Words for C++ with CMake and vcpkg:
+Now you can configure and build your application using Aspose.Words for C++ with CMake and vcpkg:

 {{< highlight bash >}}
 cd <path_to_dir_with_CMakeLists.txt>
 cmake -S . -B build -D CMAKE_BUILD_TYPE=Release